brandilondagin364/notes/README.md

 4. Ask for feedback: Seek feedback from peers, mentors,or even random people on your code.
 It will help identify areas for improvement and give you a better understanding of how others view your work.
 5. Be open-minded: Try new things and don' t be afraid to make mistakes.
 Embrace the learning process and use each mistake as an opportunity to grow and improve.
 6. Stay organized: Keep your projects, codebase, notes, etc. well-organized and documented.This will make it easier to find and fix any issues that may arise and also make your coding process more efficient.

+# 2023-12-13
+- "Premature optimization is the root of all evil." - Donald Knuth

+This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity and potentially introduce bugs.
+It's often better to write clear, simple code first and optimize only when necessary, based on profiling and performance measurements.